 The Hidden Chemicals in Laundry Detergent & How To Make Your Own

-One of the easiest things to overlook when it comes to everyday Self Care, are the hidden chemicals in commercial laundry products that impact your health in negative ways.
+One of the easiest things to overlook when it comes to everyday self care, are the hidden chemicals in commercial household products that impact your health in negative ways - without you even realising it.

-You may have cleaned up your diet and started using organic personal care products, but lurking in your laundry is a potential source of toxins which can not only damage your health but also be detrimental to the environment.
+You may have cleaned up your diet and started using organic and handcrafted personal care items, but lurking in most kitchen and laundry products are a raft of hidden chemical toxins which are not only detrimental to the environment, but your health as well.

 So what exactly is the problem?